luapower/glue/glue.md

 to create a new one if the freelist is empty. `create` defaults to `function() return {} end`; `destroy` defaults to `glue.noop`.

+### `glue.buffer([ctype]) -> alloc(minlen|false) -> buf, capacity`

+Return an allocation function that reuses or reallocates an internal buffer based on the `len` argument.
+The returned pointer is garbage collected.
+`ctype` is the type of one element and it defaults to `char`.

+The buffer only grows, it never shrinks and it only grows in powers of two steps.

+The contents of the buffer _are not preserved_ between allocations.

+The allocation function returns the buffer's current capacity which can be equal or greater than the requested length.

-### `glue.growbuffer([ctype], [keep_data]) -> alloc(len|false) -> buf, len`
+### `glue.dynarray([ctype]) -> alloc(len|false) -> buf, len`

-Return an allocation function that reuses or reallocates (optionally preserving the contents of) an internal static buffer.
-Good for allocating small but otherwise var-sized temporary buffers without stressing the garbage collector or fragmenting the memory much.
-Calling `alloc(false)` frees the internal buffer (alloc can still be used afterwards).
+Return an allocation function that reuses or reallocates an internal buffer based on the `len` argument.
+The returned pointer is garbage collected.
+`ctype` is the type of one element and it defaults to `char`.

+The internal buffer grows and shrinks in powers of two steps.

+The contents of the buffer are preserved between allocations.

+The allocation function always returns the buffer's requested length.

 > __NOTE__: LuaJIT only.